jeandeville/channel-flow/README.txt

 Graphs produced by our code are compared to two codes available online: a DNS code produced by the Universidad Politecnica de Madrid (for Reynolds 950) and an SST code produced by Bertrand Aupoix from ONERA France (for Re=180).

+A memoir on our project is available (in French) for further details in the development our code.

 Enjoy.
 Jean Deville, Said Ouhamou
 ISAE Supaero, Toulouse, France, 29 March 2016